Section 1. Movement Area NOTAMs

 5-1-1.
 ORIGINATORS OF

-management is responsible for observing and reporting the condition of a
+management is responsible for observing and reporting the condition of the

-movement area.
-The automated/flight service station (AFSS/FSS) air traffic
+aerodrome services, facilities, and movement area.
+The FSS air traffic

-managers shall coordinate with appropriate airport managers to obtain a list
+managers must coordinate with appropriate airport managers to obtain a list

-of airport employees who are authorized to issue NOTAMs.
+of airport employees who are authorized to originate NOTAMs.

-airports without an airport manager, the AFSS/FSS air traffic manager shall
+public airports without an airport manager, the FSS air traffic manager must

 coordinate with the appropriate operating authority to obtain a list of

 Letters of agreement should be executed between airport management and ATC